Neutrinoless double beta decay rates in the presence of light sterile neutrinos: Phenomenology

 where $c_{ij}$ and $s_{ij}$ are $\cos(\theta_{ij})$ and $\sin(\theta_{ij})$ respectively.
 As shown in Fig.~\ref{fig:lightsterilefunnel} for NH, the decay rate can go to zero at certain values of the sterile mass which is determined by the strength of the coupling $U_{e4}$ and the mass of the lightest neutrino.
 The region beyond which the sterile neutrino starts to dominate the amplitude can also be clearly seen, as the bands (the width of which is given by the phases in the mixing matrix) shrink to a line.
 Smaller values of $|U_{e4}|$ cause the effect of the sterile contribution to kick in only at larger $m_4$.
 We also see that the $m_1 = 0.15$~eV case is ruled out (as expected from Fig.~\ref{tau3p0}) for either value of $|U_{e4}|$ unless there is a significant destructive contribution from the sterile neutrino, that is, until a funnel appears.

 With this in mind, we show in Fig.~\ref{fig:m4coupling} the bounds on $|U_{e4}|^2$ as a function of $\Delta m_{41}^2 = m_4^2 - m_1^2$, assuming NH, for $m_1 = 0$ (dashed line) as well as $m_1 = 0.15$ eV (solid lines).
 The bounds are obtained by assuming that the active neutrino contributions to the decay rate add up with the same phase, while the sterile neutrino contributes with an opposite sign, thus making the upper bounds conservative.
 In case of $m_1 = 0.15$ eV we also obtain a lower bound on top of an upper limit (thus restricting the allowed region to the shaded area in Fig.~\ref{fig:m4coupling}) since the $0\nu \beta \beta$ rate gets oversaturated unless there is a partial cancellation from the sterile neutrino contribution, while only an upper bound can be drawn for $m_1 = 0$.
 This plane is often studied in the context of neutrino oscillation anomalies~\cite{Gariazzo:2018mwd,Dentler:2018sju,Giunti:2019aiy}.
 It is seen that with the assumption that neutrinos are Majorana particles, current $0\nu \beta \beta$ limits can rule out chunks of the preferred parameter region outlined in Refs.~\cite{Gariazzo:2018mwd,Dentler:2018sju}.
+For reference, we also show the $2\sigma$ contours from a combined analysis of Ga anomaly~\cite{Barinov:2021asz} in green, and the exclusion region from the DANSS experiment ($90\%$ CL)~\cite{DANSS:2018fnn} in red.
+We see that if the lightest neutrino is massless, current $0\nu\beta\beta$ limits alone exclude the region allowed by Ga anomaly almost entirely, and DANSS rules out the remaining sliver.
+For $m_1 = 0.15$ eV, there exists an allowed region that explains the Ga anomaly and is not excluded by DANSS, just below $\Delta m_{41}^2 = 10$ eV$^2$ and $|U_{e4}|^2 \lesssim 0.1$.